SnehaEkka/advanced-analytics-optimization/README.md

 By structuring real business goals as mathematical models and solving them with industry-standard optimization software, businesses translate strategy into operational action, control costs, and efficiently meet requirements.

-## Contents
+This type of optimization model mirrors real-world tradeoffs businesses face in manufacturing, operations, and supply chain planning.

+## What You’ll Find Here

 - **BA885-Ex-1-Optimization-Solution.ipynb**
   Python (Pyomo) notebook for fertilizer purchase plan optimization problem.
+A clean, reproducible Python implementation for formulating and solving the linear program.

 - **BA885-Ex-1-Optimization-Solution.xlsx**
-  Excel (Solver) spreadsheets: both advertising/production planning (Q1) and fertilizer purchasing (Q2).
+  Excel (Solver) spreadsheets: both advertising/production planning and fertilizer purchasing.
+Clear representation of business constraints in mathematical terms.

 - **BA885-Ex-1-Report.pdf**
-  Homework responses, model formulations, and detailed solution summaries (across both Q1, Q2).
+  Scenario analysis to test the sensitivity of profit outcomes based on resource adjustments, model formulations, and detailed solution summaries.

-- **BA885-Ex-1-Guidlelines.pdf**
-  Assignment instructions, including background, requirements, and context for all tasks.

 ## Methods & Analysis